 Eligibility and Notification of Acceptance

-The program is open to boys and girls aged 9 to 14 as of June 1, 2017.
-Participation is limited to a maximum of 30 Time Travellers per session.
+Campers 9-14 years pf age as of June 1st are eligible to apply to be Time Travellers.
 Applications are reviewed to ensure they are complete, and that applicants meet the eligibility criteria.
 All criteria being met, campers are selected and assigned on a first-come first-served basis.
 Successful applicants will be notified by late April each year.
 They will receive a confirmation letter, a "what to bring" list, and a health history form.

 Participants stay in one of our 19th century residences.
 These buildings have been outfitted with period furnishings, but also contain modern washroom and shower facilities.